ICAMS/strucscan/README.md

 # Installation and setup

 1. clone repository into a `<directory>` of your choice.
-Please clone 'master' branch only.
+Please clone 'main' branch only.
 2.  `cd` in your cloned `strucscan` directory and type
 ```
 pip3 install .